Do Neural Networks Lose Plasticity in a Gradually Changing World?: Experiments

 \subsection{Evaluation of Trainability}

-Trainability refers to whether the model parameters can be optimized towards new tasks, and it is a fundamental requirement for continual learning \cite{lyle_understand,lewandowski2025learning}.
-Extensive research in loss of plasticity loss of plasticity has examined the ability of neural networks to retain trainability in non-stationary environments~\cite{lyle2022understanding,elsayed2024addressing,Dohare2024, ma2024revisiting}.
+Trainability refers to whether the model parameters can be optimized towards new tasks, and it is a fundamental requirement for continual learning \citep{lyle_understand,lewandowski2025learning}.
+Loss of trainability refers to a progressive decline in a model’s ability to learn new tasks.
+Extensive research on this phenomenon has examined the conditions under which neural networks fail to retain trainability in non-stationary environments~\citep{lyle2022understanding,elsayed2024addressing,Dohare2024, ma2024revisiting}.

-\textbf{Tasks and Models.} We experiment with the Random Image Classification and Random Seq2seq environments (task formulations presented in Section~\ref{problem_formulation}).
+\textbf{Tasks and Models.} We experiment with the Random Image Labeling and Random Seq2seq environments (task formulations presented in \S\ref{problem_formulation}).
+In particular, we consider three image benchmark datasets with increasing scales: MNIST~\citep{mnist}, CIFAR-10~\citep{he2016deep}, and Tiny-ImageNet~\citep{le2015tiny}.

-\textit{$\bullet$ Random Image Labeling:} To simulate continual learning, the Random Image Labeling environment randomly relabels the images as a new task.
-It has been studied the most in loss of plasticity research~\cite{lyle_understand,lyle_disentangle,lewandowski2024directionscurvatureexplanationloss,kumar2024maintaining, tang2025churn} and is also adopted in our evaluation.

-In particular, we consider three image benchmark datasets with increasing scales: MNIST~\cite{mnist}, CIFAR-10~\cite{he2016deep}, and Tiny-ImageNet~\cite{le2015tiny}.
 Most previous plasticity studies have used selected datasets for their evaluation of trainability, but we include all three in our work.

 For MNIST, we utilize a 4-layer Multi-Layer Perceptron (MLP) with 256 units per layer.
 Each hidden layer consists of a linear transformation followed by Layer Normalization and a ReLU nonlinearity.
-For the more complex CIFAR-10 and Tiny-ImageNet tasks, we employ an off-the-shelf ResNet-18 \cite{he2016deep} architecture comprising four cascaded residual blocks with batch normalization and skip connections, totaling approximately 11 million parameters.
+For the more complex CIFAR-10 and Tiny-ImageNet tasks, we employ an off-the-shelf ResNet-18 \citep{he2016deep} architecture comprising four cascaded residual blocks with batch normalization and skip connections, totaling approximately 11 million parameters.

-\textit{$\bullet$ Random Seq2Seq:} To enrich the evaluation of trainability preservation, we propose a Random Seq2Seq environment, following the spirit of Random Image Labeling.
-The Random Seq2Seq environment presents a similar challenge of memorizing arbitrary mappings but in the text domain.

-We adopt a pre-trained T5-small model \cite{raffel2020exploring} but only keep the first Transformer block.
+For Random Seq2Seq, we adopt a pre-trained T5-small model \citep{raffel2020exploring} but only keep the first Transformer block.
 Note that Transformers are powerful models; however, our Random Seq2Seq is synthetic and relatively simple.
 Therefore, we restrict the Transformer capacity to study the phenomenon of loss of plasticity in our research environment.